 “Would you like … to drink … the Pepsi,” he suddenly asks.
 Yes, why not.
 We drive to a small restaurant, despite the fact that it is only a few hundred yards away.
 You must arrive in style.

 While we drink ‘the Pepsi’, he entertains us with a monologue, commenting on the imperialistic ways of the Coca-Cola Company in the Third World.
 His English is somewhat erratic, with a break after every two or three words, leaving him time to find the next few words.

-“No, you must drink …. the Pepsi,” he concludes.
+“No, you must … drink … the Pepsi,” he concludes.
 We look at each other and refrain from commenting.
 We haven’t got his permission to go into the marshes yet.
-But, as it turns out, the mudir doesn’t object to our plans.
+But, as it turns out, the mudir does not at all object to our plans.